-LUSU has four external Trustees at anyone time.
-These are people from outside of the Union and University who can offer expertise and guidance to help LUSU maximise its potential.
+The union has five external Trustees at anyone time.
+These are people from outside of the Union and University who can offer expertise and guidance to help us maximise its potential.
 External trustees serve for an initial period of 2-3 years.
 Currently serving are:

 Laura Davies After graduating from Keele University, Laura spent over 20 years’ as a senior manager in the public and third sectors at local, regional & national level government, in a wide range of disciplines including public transport, procurement, planning, economic development, urban regeneration and skills for sustainable communities.
-Between 2009 and 2015, she served as an external trustee of the University of Cumbria Students’ Union (UCSU) Trustee Board since its inception where she held the position of vice-chair.
-In 2013 Laura was awarded a Masters with Merit in Strategic Communication from the University of Central Lancashire.
-Her dissertation was a case study of the effect on corporate communication of a change in leadership in a large organisation.
+Between 2009 and 2015, she served as an external trustee of University of Cumbria Students’ Union (UCSU).

 Graeme Osborn Currently the Representation, Advice and Welfare Coordinator for the University of York Graduate Students’ Association and a Board Member for the Higher Education Funding Council for England (HEFCE).
 Previously Graham was the sabbatical Academic Officer and a trustee of the University of York Students’ Union, and a member of the Quality Assurance Agency’s Student Advisor Board.